ttimasdf/docker-lineage-cicd/README.md

 Docker microservice for LineageOS Continuous Integration and Continous Deployment

+## Features of This Fork

+- Support building custom ROMs(AICP, RR tested).
+- Change Debian repo to Chinese (Tsinghua Tuna) mirrors, minimizing Docker build time.
+- Add hook function `before-sync`.
+Allowing modifications to manifests before sync.
+   One use case: changing AOSP fetch URL to Chinese mirror.
+- Support seperate local_manifests importing for different device, manifest XML with prefix `device-XXXX.xml` will only be copied to `local_manifests` folder when building with environment variable `DEVICE_LIST=XXXX`.

 ## Why Docker?

 A fair number of dependencies is needed to build LineageOS, plus a Linux system